Use the SLEAP module on the SWC HPC cluster#

 Model training#

-This will consist of two parts - preparing a training job (on your local SLEAP installation) and running a training job (on the HPC cluster’s SLEAP module).
+This will consist of two parts: preparing a training job (on your local SLEAP installation) and running a training job (on the HPC cluster’s SLEAP module).
 Some evaluation metrics for the trained models can be viewed via the SLEAP GUI on your local SLEAP installation.

 Prepare the training job#